 Unlike other printers, the Canon SELPHY CP1300 uses dye-sublimation technology to print instead of inkjet ink.
 This is a process of transferring color from polyester ribbons with the application of heat.
 The dye sublimation printing with this printer creates smooth-looking photos and long-lasting prints.

 WHY WE LIKE IT: This Canon takes home printing to the next level with six ink cartridges and two different feeding trays.
 A plethora of other features make this a powerful art printer.

-The versatile Canon Pixma TS8320 printer is great for everyday use while also excelling at color printing on a variety of media.
-Whether you’re printing photos or graphic design work, the six tank toner cartridge system produces detailed and vibrant color depth.
+The versatile Canon Pixma TS8320 printer is great for everyday use while excelling at color printing on various media.
+Whether you’re printing photos or graphic design work, the six-tank toner cartridge system produces detailed and vibrant color depth.
 Front and rear feeding options give you flexibility with the type and size of paper you use.

 This model has convenient smart features, like voice-activated printing and an output tray that will automatically expand to catch your prints if you wirelessly print something from another room.
 Its sleek look and availability in three different colors are a bonus for those who appreciate aesthetics.

 Award: FASTEST SPEED

 WHY WE LIKE IT: Brother has created a printer that handles high print volumes at a speedy 33-page-per-minute output, making it the best printer for printing quickly.
 Feeding from four ink cartridges, it achieves a nice balance of quality and quickness.

 If volume and production speed are a priority, then the Brother All-in-One Laser Color Printer is a fantastic solution.
 It has all the features you want in an office printer, with the added benefit of being able to produce good-quality color prints.
 You can yield up to 1,800 color prints before replacing the cartridges.